 The first thing to catch one’s attention is the badly translated Latin album title, which according to statements made by David Vincent at the time was intended to mean 'Those Insane Gods'.
 However in its current form it translates to 'That divine thing, an insane man'.
 It should have been translated as “Illa Divina Insana”.
 A second distinct feature is the cast of musicians assembled for the recordings.
 Replacing long-time skinsman Pedro ‘Pete’ Sandoval (who had bowed out prior due to a back surgery) on drums is notorious mercenary Tim Yeung along with Norwegian guitarist Thor Anders Myhren (going by the stagename Destructhor for the session) who made a name for himself with Myrkskog.
 Florian Magnus Maier of German black metal formation Dark Fortress was the runner-up, but did not make the cut for hitherto undisclosed reasons.
 The addition of both men represents an important shift in the band’s creative paradigm.
 All is not well in Tampa, Florida.

 A protracted, troubled recording session at no less than four different studios (The Blue Room, Mana Recording Studios, Red Room Recorders, and D.O.W.
-Studio Productions) in the Los Angeles and Tampa region and no less than four credited producers can save the record from coming apart at the seams.
+Studio Productions) in the Los Angeles and Tampa region and no less than four credited producers can't save the record from coming apart at the seams.
 The production is a hot mess of conflicting sounds and ideas seemingly meshed together without rhyme or reason.
 For most part it downplays the traditional components in favor of the vocals and badly integrated industrial – and electronic elements.
 Each of the aspects sounds functional in itself but the lack of an overseeing head of production resulted in the record sounding artificial, unhinged and downright schizophrenic in its combination of disparate elements.
-A more urgent question is that it makes you wonder why “Illud Divinum Insanus” wasn’t produced by Flood, Moby, Trent Reznor or Till Lindeman.
+A more urgent question is: why wasn't “Illud Divinum Insanus” produced by Flood, Moby, Trent Reznor or Till Lindeman?

 Better than any other band in the field Morbid Angel understood the importance of imagery and visuals.
 The Nizin R. Lopez artwork that adorned the divisive “Formulas Fatal to the Flesh” fitted the Lovecraftian lyrical themes, and the Dan Seagrave canvas for “Gateways to Annihilation” perfectly embodied that record’s unearthly doom and gloom aura.
 “Heretic”, that came sporting a Marc Sasso artwork, was where the band first faltered.
 “Illud Divinum Insanus” comes with artwork by Brazilian artist Gustavo Sazes and its color schemes are a complete break with the past stylistically.
 In an attempt to modernize Morbid Angel retroactively ends up dating itself.
 The album is the product of a creative axis that hasn’t pushed its limits in well over a decade.